 When I was an art student at the University of Vermont I worked at the Ben & Jerry’s making ice cream cakes.
 It was my first job in the world of sweets and I have never looked back.
 My brothers were very little then and it started a birthday tradition for them that lives on today.
-I wish my two brothers lived close by, but Alec is an artist in Portland, Oregon and Carey works in a recording studio in NY.
+I wish my two brothers lived close by.
 They are wildly talented and two of my favorite people to be with.
 Every summer my family rents a cabin in Northern WI and we get to spend precious, albeit short, time together.
 This year that time fell on Carey’s birthday.
 Even at the ripe old age of 27 he still wants his childhood favorite; ice cream cake.

 As some of you may know this month has been a marathon for me.
 Jeff and I finished the manuscript for Healthy Bread in Five Minutes a Day just last week.
 Did you hear me celebrating!
 The week prior I was on vacation with my family in Maine.
 It was a glorious week of ocean, lobster, fresh wild blueberries and some of the best pie on earth.
 And last but not least, yesterday was my 18th wedding anniversary.
 Despite my absence from blogging I have been baking and look forward to being back home where I can start posting about my adventures in the kitchen.

 I hope you all have had a wonderful August!

 Ice Cream Cake as inspired by the hundreds I made in the 1980s at Ben & Jerry’s:

 1 pound plus 3 cups semisweet chocolate chips

 2 tablespoons plus 1 1/2 teaspoons powdered instant espresso